devwizard64/libcart/README.md

 # libcart - Nintendo 64 flash cartridge library
 Copyright (C) 2022 - 2023 devwizard

-This project is licensed under the terms of the MIT license.
-See `LICENSE` for more information.

 ## About
 This library provides an interface to several Nintendo 64 flash cartridges.
 It automatically detects the hardware in use, and uses the appropriate protocol for